Advanced Assessment Question: Basic Multiple Choice

 There are two types of Multiple Choice questions:

-• Choice Matrix: matrix formatting; list of stems (rows) that have multiple answer options (columns).
-Choice matrix questions have three layout options; standard, inline, and labels.
+Matrix formatting; list of stems (rows) that have multiple answer options (columns).
 Click here for more information.

 Build the Question